After years of declines, golf surges in Twin Cities during pandemic

 Declining interest has been attributed to cost and time.
 The average 18 holes of golf can take four hours, and greens fees at public courses range from $32 for a golfer who walks at Columbia to $47 at Keller.

-A surge in new and returning players is helping to recast the sport as healthy and accessible, in contrast to its image as an activity for players tooling around in golf carts and sipping cocktails, Rymer said.
+A surge in new and returning players is helping to recast the sport as healthy and accessible, in contrast to its image as a passive activity for players tooling around in golf carts, Rymer said.
 Many new players are trying to make sure their round of golf constitutes a workout.

 At Ramsey County's Keller Golf Course in Maplewood, the number of players walking the course has jumped by 25%, said general manager and golf pro Mark Foley.